awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-console.md

-# Creating a Configuration and a Configuration Profile<a name="appconfig-creating-configuration-and-profile-console"></a>
+# Creating a configuration and a configuration profile<a name="appconfig-creating-configuration-and-profile-console"></a>

 Use the following procedure to create an AppConfig configuration and a configuration profile by using the AWS Systems Manager console\.